-CALIFORNIA CODE SECTION OFFENSE AGGRAVATED FELONY CRIME INVOLVING OTHER DEPORTABLE, ADVICE MORAL TURPITUDE INADMISSIBLE GROUNDS Penal §602 Trespass misd (property damage, unlawful presence, etc.) Not AF (even if COV, 1-yr sentence not possible) Perhaps divisible.
+CALIFORNIA CODE SECTION OFFENSE AGGRAVATED FELONY CRIME INVOLVING MORAL TURPITUDE OTHER DEPORTABLE, INADMISSIBLE GROUNDS ADVICE Penal §602 Trespass misd (property damage, unlawful presence, etc.) Not AF (even if COV, 1-yr sentence not possible) Perhaps divisible.
 Some malicious destruction of prop offenses might be CMT; see cases in Advice to PC 594.
 A COV is domestic violence offense if committed against DV type victim.
 Imm. counsel will argue must be force agnst person not property.
 Keep record of conviction clear to avoid possible CMT.
 See PC 602.5.
 Penal §602.5 Trespass (unauthorized entry) Not AF.
 Not CMT.
-No. Penal 646.9 Stalking Possible AF as COV if 1 yr sentence imposed.
-Yes CMT Deportable under the DV ground.
-Note that a court finding of violation of protective order also is DV deportable even absent conviction; see Note "DV" Avoid AF by avoiding 1-yr sentence.
-See PC 236, 136.1(b)(2), 241(a) with no info regarding violence.
+No. Penal §646.9 Stalking AF as COV if 1 yr sentence imposed.
+Yes CMT Avoid AF by avoiding 1-yr sentence.
+See PC 236, 136.1(b)(1), 241(a) with no info regarding violence.
 See Notes "Safer Pleas" and "Is Battery a Crime of Violence?"
 Penal §647(a) Disorderly: lewd or dissolute conduct in public Not AF.
 Older cases found CMT in homosexual behavior.
 No. Keep record of conviction clear of info that lewd intent was involved.
 See "Note Record of Conviction."
 See 647(e) Penal §647(b) Disorderly: Prostitution Not AF.
 Yes CMT for a prostitute.
 Probably not for a customer.
 Prostitute, not customer, is inadmissible for "engaging in" prostitution.
 To try to prevent CMT keep record of conviction vague between prostitute and customer.
 See 647(e) Penal §647(c), (e), (h) Disorderly: Begging, loitering Not AF.
 Not CMT.
 No. Penal §647(f) Disorderly: Under the influence of drugs or alcohol Not AF.
 Not CMT.
 Deportable and inadmissible for CS offense if ROC establishes specific CS Keep record of conviction vague re whether a specific CS, as opposed to alcohol or other drug (or even unspecified CS), is involved.
 Penal §647(i) Disorderly: "Peeping Tom" Not AF.
 Not CMT.
-No. Penal 647.7 Annoy, moles child Yes AF as 'sexual abuse of a minor' regardless of sentence (no published case but defenders shd assume this) Yes CMT.
+No. Penal §647.7 Annoy, moles child Divisible statute for AF as 'sexual abuse of a minor' (regardless of sentence).
+Yes CMT.
 Might be deportable under DV for child abuse.
-To avoid AF plead to offense that doesn't combine age and sex like 243(a), 243.4.
+To avoid AF keep ROC free of factual information, especially o young age or sexually explicit conduct.
+Or plead to offense that doesn't combine age and sex like 243(a), 243.4.